Karabin wz. 98a: Technical overview

-The wz.98a rifle is mechanically identical to the German Gewehr 98 rifle.
-It is a bolt-action repeating rifle, using a rotating bolt turned 90 degrees to lock or unlock.
-It has two locking lugs at the front of the bolt, with a safety lug at the rear.
+The wz.
+98a rifle was mechanically identical to the German Gewehr 98 rifle.
+It was a bolt-action repeating rifle, using a rotating bolt turned 90 degrees to lock or unlock.
+Locking was by means of two locking lugs at the front of the bolt, with a safety lug at the rear.
 Ammunition was fed from a fixed double stack box magazine holding five rounds.
-The safety is mounted on the rear of the bolt assembly.
+The safety was mounted on the rear of the bolt assembly.
 The rifle was fitted with iron sights, a tapered front sight blade and a tangent-type rear sight with a V-shaped notch, graduated from 100 to 2000 meters in 100 meters increments.
-The rifle used the bayonets wz.22, wz.24, wz.25, wz.27, wz.28 or wz.29.
+The rifle used the bayonets wz.
+22, wz.
+24, wz.
+25, wz.
+27, wz.
+28 or wz.
+29.